Create Your First Guru

 Managing Your Guru

-After claiming your Guru, you can manage it in several ways:
+Once your Guru is created, you can manage it in several ways.

 Managing Website Sources